Anthony-Pereira/Mastermind/README.md

 PRESENTATION OF THE APPLICATION

 PUZZLE MODE || ENIGMA MODE:

 	2 in 1 APPLICATION:

 	Puzzle mode :

 		Find the secret combination using the +/- data given by Mastermind:

 			- search the good combination due to the answer you have.

 			- well placed (=) and misplaced (+ more than your number) (- less than your number).

 		Mastermind mode :

 		Find the secret combination using the number well positioned and number present data given by Mastermind:

 			- search the good combination due to the answer you have.

-					- number well positioned: there are x number well positioned in your combination
+			- number well positioned: there are x number well positioned in your combination.

-					- number present: there are x number present in your combination
+			- number present: there are x number present in your combination.

 GAME MODE: